burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Sometimes while using templates inside templates, there is a need for the `template` qualifier is needed in case of difficulty in understanding.
+Sometimes while using templates inside templates, there is a need for the `template` qualifier in case of difficulty in understanding from the compiler side that you really want to call member function.
+In this case `template` plays a role of extra marker that you want to use template function.
+In this sense it's similar to `typename` used in the context of having access to members of template classes or structs.

 ```cpp
 template <typename S, typename T>
 T* allocate(S& storage, int numberOfElements)